3.8.1 Student Complaints and Grievances Procedure

 A written claim raised by a student alleging improper, unfair, or arbitrary action by an employee involving the application of a specific provision of a College rule or regulation or a board policy or procedure.
 This policy does not apply to those College rules or to board policies or procedures that include an appeal or grievance process.

 Retribution of any kind taken against a student for participating or not participating in a complaint or grievance.

 Subpart E. Student.

 An individual who is enrolled in the College or a group of such individuals or the campus student government.

 Part 2.
 Notification and Publication

 The College shall inform students of the established complaint and grievance policy and procedures.
 These policies and procedures shall be publicized to students at least annually and include information for students about how and where to obtain the Student Concern form.

 Part 3.
 Complaints

-This procedure is to be used when a student has a concern about his/her education at the College.
+This procedure is to be used when a student has a concern/complaint about their education at the College.
 The objective of the procedure is to resolve problems as quickly and efficiently as possible at the level closest to the student so the students’ educational progress can continue.
 Nothing within this process precludes a student from seeking legal counsel at any step.

-The student brings the concern to an appropriate staff or faculty member.
-If the student is uncomfortable with approaching the college employee directly, s/he may select an advocate (counselor, advisor or other staff member).
-The staff member(s) attempt to work with the student and other persons who are involved to resolve the problem within ten (10) working days.
-If the concern is not resolved satisfactorily, the student may file a grievance.
+The student brings the concern/complaint to the appropriate staff or faculty member.
+If the student is uncomfortable with approaching the college employee directly, the student may select an advocate (counselor, advisor or another staff member) to accompany them.
+If the concern is not resolved satisfactorily within 10 working days, the student may file a grievance.